arnemohr/recordservice-quickstart/README.md

     install.sh

 This script downloads an ova file and loads it into VirtualBox.
 The script might ask you for your password because it adds a line to your /etc/hosts file to give the vm a stable ip address, quickstart.cloudera.
-To test that the vm is running and that ip forwarding has been successfully configured, try ssh-ing to the machine with the command ssh cloudera@quickstart.cloudera.
-The password is cloudera.
+To test that the vm is running and that ip forwarding has been successfully configured, try ssh-ing to the machine with the command

+    ssh cloudera@quickstart.cloudera
+    # The password is cloudera

 If you are unable to ssh to the vm, refer to the section below Troubleshooting the VM Configuration.
 Run

     source vm_env.sh